jdieramon/ChickpeaProject/publications.md

 ## Publications
-List of reference papers in chickpea genome sequence and/or computational biology.

 This is a list of publications that I use as reference in my research.

 ## A. Chickpea reference genome